 The research was led by Prof. Geert Savelsbergh, the head of the Motor Control group at MOVE and the Desmond Tutu chair for Youth, Sport and Reconciliation.
-The study was the first of its kind, measuring transfer of skills from a training environment to on-field football performance.
+The study was the first of its kind, measuring transfer of skills from a training environment to on-field soccer performance.

-On-field football performance
+On-field soccer performance

-Significant improvement by Intelligym® users
+Significant improvement by IntelliGym® users